mouli1508/AI-textbook-Q-A-using-RAG/documentation/7-langgraph.md

 - Stores **factual knowledge** about the world or the user
 - Examples:
   - “User prefers morning meetings”
-  - “John’s favorite food is pizza”
+  - “John's favorite food is pizza”
 - Stored in a **VectorDB** for semantic similarity retrieval

 ### 2. Episodic Memory